michalCapo/libro/README.md

 ![Demo](demo/demo.gif)

+## Recent Changes

+- Command Palette now exposes app and project actions, including saving the current strip, clearing saved reopen state, and reopening the last closed project apps.
+- Projects remember the last closed strip, so you can restore a project's browser and terminal layout after closing everything.
+- The selected app can be moved left or right to reorder the strip without reopening panels.
+- Manage Apps is available directly from the top bar as a popup for editing or deleting saved entries.
+- The desktop top bar now behaves more like a native title bar: it is draggable, supports double-click maximize/restore, and includes a dedicated close button.

 ## Install

 Release downloads are self-contained single binaries.
 On first launch, Libro extracts its bundled Electron runtime into the user cache directory and starts the desktop app.